 - AR 6.
-The undertaking may consider the following methodologies to assess its impacts, risks and opportunities in its own operations and along its upstream and downstream value chain: - (a) Commission Recommendation 2021/2279 on the use of the Environmental Footprint methods to measure and communicate the life cycle environmental performance of products and organizations (Annex I - Product Environmental Footprint; Annex III - Organisation Environmental Footprint); and - (b) Material Flow Analysis (MFA) from the European Environment Agency. - AR 7.
-When providing information on the outcome of the materiality assessment, the undertaking shall consider: - (a) a list of business units associated to resource use and circular economy material impacts, risks and opportunities in the context of the products and services of the undertaking and the waste it generates; - (b) a list and prioritisation of the material resources used by the undertaking; - (c) the material impacts and risks of staying in business as usual; - (d) the material opportunities related to a circular economy; - (e) the material impacts and risks of a transition to a circular economy; and - (f) the stages of the value chain where resource use and, risks and negative impacts are concentrated.
+The undertaking may consider the following methodologies to assess its impacts in its own operations and along its upstream and downstream value chain: - (a) Commission Recommendation 2021/2279 on the use of the Environmental Footprint methods to measure and communicate the life cycle environmental performance of products and organizations (Annex I - Product Environmental Footprint; Annex III - Organisation Environmental Footprint); and - (b) Material Flow Analysis (MFA) from the European Environment Agency. - AR 7.
+When providing information on the outcome of the materiality assessment, the undertaking shall consider: - (a) a list of business units associated to resource use and circular economy material impacts in the context of the products and services of the undertaking and the waste it generates; - (b) a list and prioritisation of the material resources used by the undertaking; - (c) the material impacts of staying in business as usual; - (d) the material opportunities related to a circular economy; - (e) the material impacts of a transition to a circular economy; and - (f) the stages of the value chain where resource use andnegative impacts are concentrated.